joao-svalencar/mapar/README.md

 # 'mapar'

-First published version released on November 25th of 2020.
+*First published version released on November 25th of 2020.*

-### 'mapar' is a R function developed by the Ecology Ph.D. student at Universidade de São Paulo (USP) João Paulo dos Santos Vieira de Alencar.

 This function allows users to preview in R environment the Biotic Element Analysis (BEA - Hausdorf & Hennig, 2003) output in a easy interactive way.
 Additionally, users may save the output as a .shp file for further edition in GIS softwares.